ibm-cloud-docs/virtual-servers/ts_capacity_bp.md

 Remote logins through SSH for root might be disabled in the SSH configuration (_/etc/ssh/sshd_config_) of your server.
 Use the following instructions to enable SSH for root login.

-For security reasons, it is recommended that you don't enable root for remote SSH logins.
-Instead, create a non-root user for remote SSH login.
+For security reasons, we recommended that you don't enable root for remote SSH logins.
+Instead, create a nonroot user for remote SSH login.
 {: important}

 1. Log in to KVM IPMI console for your virtual server.